tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/available-state-definitions-conversions.rst

 The rotation matrices produced by the ``high_fidelity_earth_rotation_model`` will not have the GCRS as their base frame, but rather the global frame orientation of the environment (typically J2000 or ECLIPJ2000), as defined in the ``body_settings``.

-The :class:`~tudatpy.numerical_simulation.environment.GcrsToItrsRotationModel` class is derived class of (and possesses all properties of) a :ref:`regular body rotation model <body_fixed_frames>`.
+The :class:`~tudatpy.dynamics.environment.GcrsToItrsRotationModel` class is derived class of (and possesses all properties of) a :ref:`regular body rotation model <body_fixed_frames>`.
 In addition, it provides a number of functions to extract intermediate angles/rotations.
-These angles are defined in detail in the IERS conventions (chapter 5 of 2010 conventions), and can be extracted from the :class:`~tudatpy.numerical_simulation.environment.GcrsToItrsRotationModel`, and the :class:`~tudatpy.numerical_simulation.environment.EarthOrientationAnglesCalculator` (where the latter can be obtained from the former).
+These angles are defined in detail in the IERS conventions (chapter 5 of 2010 conventions), and can be extracted from the :class:`~tudatpy.dynamics.environment.GcrsToItrsRotationModel`, and the :class:`~tudatpy.dynamics.environment.EarthOrientationAnglesCalculator` (where the latter can be obtained from the former).

 .. _aero_frames: